Package 'duet'

 data

-A data frame containing x, y, confidence columns, and grouping columns (person, region).
+A data frame containing OpenPose keypoint data with x, y, and confidence columns.

 confidence_threshold